Introduction

 t!(i18n, namespace.subkeys.more_subkeys.another_subvalue);

-This only use namespace.subkeys.* but we have to repeat it everywhere, well here comes the scope_i18n! macro, you can rewrite to:
+This only uses namespace.subkeys.*, but we have to repeat it everywhere.

 let i18n = use_i18n();